Author: Melody Menu

 With minimal space in my small apartment, I set about making use of all the available areas of sun and put a pot in those spaces.
 Mint, rocket and spring onions soon followed, as well as a cavalcade of succulents that I soon began to cut and splice apart, watching as new shoots grew, and making crafty pieces of living gifts for friends and family.

-From that single basil plant that I adopted more than a year ago, I had access to fresh and vibrant herbs, I inherited a pet praying mantis that I absolutely adored (as it keeps other pesky bugs away), and, as winter rolled around and my basil was soon killed off by frost, I learned about the seasons, sustainability, and being a conscious consumer.
+From that single basil plant that I adopted more than a year ago, I had access to fresh and vibrant herbs, I inherited a pet praying mantis that I absolutely adored (as it kept other pesky bugs away), and, as winter rolled around and my basil was soon killed off by frost, I learned about the seasons, sustainability, and being a conscious consumer.

 The capsicum plant pictured was given to me for my birthday last year.
 And while I was thrilled at the prospect of a new plant baby, I had no idea what to do with it.
 I over-watered, under-watered, it became pot-bound, and wilted in the intensified summer sun so that I cut leaves from it thinking that it would recover quicker and easier – not knowing that a solid drink was enough for it to completely perk up once more.